Summer Streets Makes Its Way to Manhattan

 Manhattan Summer Streets

 Summer Streets will take place in Manhattan for three consecutive Saturdays—August 2, 9, and 16.
-From 7 am to 1 pm, major thoroughfares will be closed to traffic and open for pedestrians, cyclists, and community activities.
+From 7 am to 1 pm, major thoroughfares will be closed to traffic and open to pedestrians, cyclists, and community activities.
 The route stretches from the Brooklyn Bridge all the way up to Dyckman Street in Inwood, connecting neighborhoods across Lower Manhattan, Midtown, and Harlem.

 Each weekend, Summer Streets features different themed activations, sponsor booths, performances, and public art installations along the route.